randompenguin1/bookface/README.md

 BOOKFACE FOR FRIENDICA
 ======================
-Version 2.1.6
+Version 2.1.7-rc

-**Requirements** Friendica "Blutwurz" 2026.01, 2026.05, or Friendica Release Candidate 2025.07-rc
+**Requirements** Friendica "Blutwurz" **2026.08-rc ONLY**

+**Keep in mind the Release Candidate is still in flux with frequent and  possibly breaking changes!**

 **Description:** A Friendica Theme Template/Scheme for the "Frio" theme that gives it a modern makeover.

-**Disclaimer:** _This is a Work-In-Progress, use in production at your own risk!_
+**Disclaimer:** _This is a Work-In-Progress, use in production at your own risk!
+This will NOT work with **ANY** previous version of Friendica!_
-_This will NOT work with "Interrupted Fern" 2024.12, there is another branch for that version__

 ## INSTALLATION

-1. Drop these six files:
+1. Drop these files in _/friendica/view/theme/frio/scheme/_:
 	* bookface_auto.css
 	* bookface_auto.php
 	* bookface_dark.css
 	* bookface_dark.php
 	* bookface_light.css
 	* bookface_light.php

-into _/friendica/view/theme/frio/scheme/_
+	* bookface_legacy.css
+	* bookface_legacy.php

+And the **bookface_assets** folder. _This is new, no previous Bookface release had this folder._

+You do _not_ need to copy the _/src_ folder unless you are working on changes to the stylesheets.

 2. Go to _Settings > Display > Theme Customization > Appearance_
-    1. Select either "Bookface Light", "Bookface Dark", or "Bookface Auto"
+    1. Select either "Bookface Light", "Bookface Dark", "Bookface Auto", or "Bookface Auto Legacy"
     2. (optional) Select Accent Color
     3. click "Submit" button.

-## CUSTOMIZATION/LOCALIZATION

-Starting with Version 1.3 it is much easier for server admins to customize and localize Bookface.
-Everything you can safely change is now defined in the CSS variables at the top of the stylsheets.
-You could also override these with another stylesheet loaded after Bookface the redefines the variables.

-Bookface uses a number of pseudo-elements to label buttons in the Frio theme.
-You can easily change these to say something else or to display them in another language:

-  	/* Fonts and Colors */
-    --global-font-family: "Open Sans", Arial, sans-serif, Noto Color Emoji;
-    --nav-bg: #ffffff;
-    --link-color: #0066ff;
-    --nav-icon-color: #65686c;
-    --background-color: #f2f4f7;
-    --content-bg: var(--nav-bg);
-    --comment-bg: var(--background-color);
-    --font-color: #313131;
-    --font-color-lighter: #444444;
-    --font-color-darker: #333333;
-    --menu-background-hover-color: #cee9f7;
-    --border-color: #eeeeee;
-    --count-color:  #ffffff;
-    --count-bg: var(--link-color);
-    --shadowglow: rgba(0,0,0,.3);
-    --dimbright:  rgba(0,0,0,.1);

-    /* Theme Features */
-	--attach-file-button: none; /* none or block */
-	--show-tooltips: block; /* none or block */
-	--show-navbar-labels: none; /*none or block */

-    /* LOCALIZE pseudo-element text below */
-    --navbar-network-text: 'Network';
-    --navbar-profile-text: 'Home';
-    --navbar-community-text: 'News Feed';
-    --navbar-messages-text: 'Messages';
-    --navbar-calendar-text: 'Calendar';
-    --navbar-contact-text: 'Friends';
-    --navbar-notices-text: 'Notices';
-    --sign-in-text: 'Sign-In';
-    --compose-text: 'Compose';
-    --new-note-text: 'New Note';
-    --save-search-text: 'Save Search';
-    --follow-tag-text: 'Follow Tag';
-    --comment-button-text: 'Comment';
-    --share-button-text: 'Share';
-    --quote-button-text: 'Quote';
-    --like-button-text: 'Like';
-    --dislike-button-text: 'Dislike';
-    --more-button-text: 'More';
-    --attendyes-button-text: 'Going';
-    --attendno-button-text: 'Can\'t Go';
-    --attendmaybe-button-text: 'Maybe';
-    --add-photo-button-text: 'Add Photos';
-    --follow-button-text: 'Follow';
-    --save-button-text: 'Save';
-	--new-message-text: 'New Message';
-	--calendar-today-text: 'Today';

-You can either add these to a user content stylesheet in your web browser to customize the appearance or there is now an optional "Bookface Custom" addon (https://gitlab.com/randompenguin/bookface_custom) Friendica server admins can install allowing their users to each set their own customizations.

 ### COVER PHOTOS

+> There is a "Coverphoto" Add-on for Friendica which is much better than the work-around built into Bookface!
+It allows you to set cover photos on your profile that _everyone_ can see no matter what theme they are using AND they can be seen on other platforms.
+You can get the add-on here: https://gitlab.com/randompenguin/coverphoto

 From Bookface 1.3 it supports adding a "Cover Photo" to profiles.
 There are two places you can add the Cover Photo, depending on whether you want it used on all of your profile section pages or if you want it to appear on ONLY your actual profile page.

 Note that this feature ONLY works is recent, modern browsers!
-Every *current* and *supported* desktop and mobile version should be able to show it, but nothing *unsupoorted* nor released before 2022 will (see caniuse.com entry for "has()" for specific verssions).
+Every *current* and *supported* desktop and mobile version should be able to show it. **However it will ONLY be visible to other Friendica contacts also using the Bookface scheme**

 #### ON ALL PROFILE PAGES